myo-ko/TaskManager/readme.md

 ## About This App

 This is a sample task manager application to demonstrate the use of Laravel framework.
-It is not yet hosted on any server.--
+It is not yet hosted on any server.<br>

 -- by Myo Ko Ko